adrianwk94/utf8-iterator/README.md

 ## License

 **UTF8 Iterator** is distributed with an MIT License.
-You can see LICENSE.txt for more info.
+You can see LICENSE for more info.

 ## Screenshots